karlduino/CO2monitor/docs/instructions.md

 four colors: green, yellow, black, and red.
 Not very permanent and so they could eventually get rattled loose, but super easy.

+You'll need to bend back the pins (carefully) on the LCD display, and bend them apart a bit, two above and two below the blue contrast potentiometer.
+Otherwise you won't be able to close the lid.

 ### Load the software